Skip to main content

 AVIF - Another Video based Image Format

-Before you get carried away and feel a temptation to correct me, let's establish that AVIF stands for AV1 Image File Format and not "another video-based image format".
-The format, though, was derived from AV1, a royalty-free video coding format, and that's why you see that sneaky reference in the post's title.
+AVIF stands for AV1 Image File Format, not “another video-based image format.”
+The format was derived from AV1, a royalty-free video coding format, hence the sneaky reference in the title.

 The term “another” appears in the title as a reference to WebP, an image format that was created from the VP8 video coding format as well as BPG and HEIC, both of which were derived from the HEVC video codec.